xunilrj/sandbox/sources/javascript/webgpu/Readme.md

     vertexStage, vertexState, layout,   // 2
     rasterizationState,                 // 3
     fragmentState,                      // 4
-    depthStencilState,                  // 5
-    colorStates: [ colorState ],        // 6
+    colorStates: [ colorState ],        // 5
 });
 ```

 https://gpuweb.github.io/gpuweb/#dom-gpudevice-createrenderpipeline

-## 1 - Primitive Topology
+### 1 - Primitive Topology

 We specify that we will pass "triangles list".
-In our case just one triangle;
+This means that each three uints inside the index buffer defines a triangle.
+In our case we have just one triangle, hence three uints: 0, 1, 2.
+This order is important as we will see below.

-## 2 - Vertex State
+### 2 - Vertex State

 Here we are defining all the information needed for each vertex to render our triangle.
 First we define that how our positions is structured (1). "float3" means that we are passing three floats as the position. "arrayStride" is how much bytes we need to jump from the first to get the next position, 12 because we packed all positions, so just three floats of four bytes each.